loteoo/hyperstatic-demo/src/app/pages/Project/project.md

 This site is just a demo to get the word out and potentially some help and assistance.

-The project is very early, it does not even have a name yet.
-Hypersite?
-Hyperstatic?
-[Please help](https://www.strawpoll.me/18248738).

 Let me know what you think on github or the hyperapp slack!

 Feel free to open up [issues](https://github.com/loteoo/hyperstatic/issues) if you see any possible improvements, ideas or pitfalls i'm not seeing.
 Pull requests will also be more than welcome!